datacommonsorg/docsite/api/pandas/multivariate_dataframe.md

 ## Error Returns

-If a nonexistent place is passed as an argument, it will not render in the dataframe, as follows:
+If a nonexistent place is passed as an argument, it will not render in the dataframe.
+In the following example, "geoId/123123123123123123" is one such nonexistent place.

 ```python
 >>> datacommons_pandas.build_multivariate_dataframe(["country/USA", "geoId/06", "geoId/123123123123123123"],["Count_Person", "Median_Age_Person", "UnemploymentRate_Person"])